devcontainers/images/src/anaconda/README.md

 ### Configuration

-You can directly reference pre-built versions of `Dockerfile` by using the `image` property in `devcontainer.json` or updating the `FROM` statement in your own `Dockerfile` to the following.
+You can directly reference pre-built versions of `.devcontainer/Dockerfile` by using the `image` property in `.devcontainer/devcontainer.json` or updating the `FROM` statement in your own `Dockerfile` to the following.
 An example `Dockerfile` is included in this repository.

 - `mcr.microsoft.com/devcontainers/anaconda`